ninoc/Institution-Classification/InstitutionClassification_README.txt

 The following files must be on your device for running my code:
 - CarnegieMatchingFunctions.py: This file contains all of the primary functions of this module.
 - CarnegieClassification_Data.csv: This spreadsheet contains data from the Carnegie Classification of Institutions of Higher Education on US-based universities.
-- Exceptions_3-22_3.csv: This spreadsheet contains data on institutions names that are not included in CarnegieClassification_Data.csv.
+- Exceptions_3-22_3.csv (or most updated one): This spreadsheet contains data on institutions names that are not included in CarnegieClassification_Data.csv or that are similar (mispellings or slight different names).

 ——————————————————————————————————————————————————